PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **adminUsers**: Use to create the `admin_users.json` file.
 Include the admin user names or Ids you want to include in the export.
-As passwords cannot be decoded, `password` will return a static value of `Password1`
+As passwords cannot be decoded, `password` will return a static value of `Password1`.
+If you need a list of all users, set the input to an empty string `identifiers: [""]`.
+Default `admin` user is not included. `user_id` can also be included in the items node, but it not necessary for a Data pack.

 	query{
 		adminUsers(identifiers: ["2"]) {